John0207/John0207.github.io/README.md

 	<li>Consistent spacing and indentation, and continuous overall cleanup of the code.</li>
 	<li>Functions
 		<ul>
 			<li>Many functions were extracted out of the code and separated into separate files based on what they do, with much clearer names.
-The database file is a great example of how I was able to do this.</li>
+The database file is a great example of how I was able to do this.
+I got the idea to do this from watching Robert Martin’s series “Clean Code”.
+In one of the videos in the series, Martin mentions that this will “result in a lot of functions”, but that the tradeoff for this is code that “reads like well written prose”.
+While there are a few extra functions, a reader can clearly find where the execution of my code begins and because of the clearly named functions, understand how the code works overall quickly.</li>
 			<li>The LCD background color function was reordered to check for most likely case first to be more efficient.</li>
 			<li>I extracted code from the function which calculates the background color of the LCD into Boolean environment functions such as too_cold() which makes the code much more readable and easy to work with.</li>
 		</ul>